Top Uses of Aged Facebook Accounts for Digital Marketers in 2026

 4. Stability and Consistency in Ad Performance

 The combination of higher relevance scores, improved reach, and access to advanced features all contributes to more stable and consistent ad performance.
 Aged accounts tend to experience fewer disruptions in ad delivery, meaning your campaigns are less likely to encounter delays, ad rejections, or sudden suspensions.
-With the platform’s trust in the account’s activity, advertisers can maintain a consistent presence on Facebook without worrying about interruptions.

 Facebook accounts for ads